 Secrets to Big, Puffy Yorkshire Puddings

 This is actually a pretty simple dish with just a few ingredients, but there are a few secrets to getting perfect, puffy puddings.
 One is to incorporate a lot of air bubbles into the batter.
 I used an immersion blender for this, and it worked like a charm.
-Another tip is the chill the batter.
+Another tip is to chill the batter.
 I placed mine in the fridge for about an hour.
 Also, you need to make sure your oil or fat is piping hot.
 When you pour the cold batter into the muffin cups, the batter should sizzle.

 Lastly, DO NOT OPEN THE OVEN DOOR!
-For at least the first twenty minutes of cooking, don’t open the oven door.
+For at least the first 20 minutes of cooking, don’t open the oven door.
 If you do, your puddings will fall, and that’s not what you want.
 You want your Yorkshire puddings to be soft and airy, with an almost custard-like consistency.